jorbDehmel/theory-of-computation/presentations/pda.md

 **Note:** $\epsilon$ means "don't pop from the stack", `$` means "empty stack".
 We disallow the removal of `$`.

-# Equivalence with context-free grammars
+# Equivalence with context-free grammars pt.
+1

 **Thm:** A language is context free iff some nPDA recognizes it.
-This proof is 7 pages of the textbook, so we will only go over the broad strokes.

 **Lemma 1:** A language being context free implies some nPDA recognizes it. (pg 115)